Which Human Foods Are Safe for Cats? Which Are Not Safe?

 11. Other things that appear to be safe in small quantities

 There are countless other items that cats seem to enjoy eating and that don't seem to hurt them (as long as Aristotle's rule is followed).
-Examples I have heard of include asparagus, tomatoes, french fries, bread, pickles, marshmallows, bugs, apples, bananas, sweet potatoes, carrots and butter.
+Examples I have heard of include artichokes, asparagus, tomatoes, peaches, french fries, bread, pickles, marshmallows, bugs, apples, bananas, sweet potatoes, carrots and butter.
 I'd be curious to hear what unusual food items your cat enjoys.

 Got a question for Dr. Barchas?
 Ask our vet in the comments below and your topic might be featured in an upcoming column.
 (Note that if you have an emergency situation, please see your own vet immediately!)